- Tell us a bit about yourself.

 - What made you get inspired to be a biker?

 As a person from my childhood, I have thought of myself as an independent soul.
 I have never really taken much help from others which helped me grow as a self-dependent individual.
 Unlike other girls, I was more outgoing from an early age.
 I grew up playing several sports, cricket, and football being my favorite was mostly played with my elder brother and friends.
-I have played basketball and volleyball in the later years as my family has always supported me noticing my athletic capabilities.
+I have played handball and volleyball in the later years as my family has always supported me noticing my athletic capabilities.
 They always treated me equally to their son, showing no discrimination between a boy and a girl helping me grow with a liberal mindset.
 When I was studying in my seventh grade, I tried to ride a motorcycle in an open field with my uncle instructing me while I was on a vacation, visiting my grandparents in my hometown.
 The bike had a tag line written on it, it stated “Why should boys have all the fun?” giving me a certain inspiration to choose biking as my passion.
 That is the first time I felt that bike give me wings to fly, be free as a bird in the open sky.
 It was a life-changing experience that inspired me to become a biker later on.

 “…as a girl, I had to face criticism, negligence, and sneers from the surrounding which included other bikers as well.”